freqn/s_app/coding_notes.md

 6. Generate integration test: `rails g integration_test user_pages` will create user_pages_spec.rb

 7. Generate user's controller `rails generate controller Users new --no-test-framework`.
 In this case `new` is the action automatically generated in the `Users` controller because we specified it.
 This also creates a `users/new.html.erb` under 'app/views'

+8. The default library for interacting with the Rails database is called 'Active Record'

+9. Rails console sandbox mode: `rails console --sandbox`

+10. Generating a model also generates a spec unless you pass in the flag `--no-test-framework` when generating